Peelable packaging: the conflicting demands of product safety and consumer convenience

-The calculations are based on descriptions of crack initiation and crack propagation in the sealing seam during the opening process as a function of the packaging film structure (support layer and peel layer).
-The sealing conditions and seam formation are also taken into account.
-Structure-property correlations are being drawn up based on peel tests and structural analyses.
-These allow the relationship between the polymer structure, the adhesion mechanisms, and the resulting crack formation processes to be described.
-The geometrical conditions during the peeling procedure (length of the peel line, opening direction) are also being studied and compared to classical tests on film strips.
-The calculation tool being developed to determine the opening force as a function of various parameters will subsequently be available for development projects with industry.
+This calculation is based on a description of the initiation and propagation of cracking in the sealed seam during the opening process as a function of the composition of the packaging film (carrier and peel layer).
+The sealing conditions and seam formation were also taken into account.
+Structure-property correlations were drawn up on the basis of peel tests and structural analyses.
+These enabled a description of the relationship between the polymer structure, the adhesion mechanisms and the resulting crack-formation processes.
+In addition, the geometrical conditions during peeling (length of peel line, direction of opening) were also investigated using real packaging and then compared with classic tests on plastic film stripn.